qdu-bioinfo/ISI/README.md

 ## Data availability

 The sequence data in this study have been submitted to the Sequence Read Archive (https://www.ncbi.nlm.nih.gov/sra) and can be accessed through the BioProject numbers PRJNA750340.
-For the original host information table, see Supplementary_Material.xlsx
+For the original host information table, see https://github.com/qdu-bioinfo/MSI/tree/main/supplementary

 ## Contact